rmetzler/NoSQL-for-Dependable-Systems/README.md

 ## Replication

 There is Master/Slave replication in MongoDB available.
-In this case one can read from the Slaves and the Master, but write only into the Master.
+In this case one can read from the slaves and the master, but write only into the master.

 Additionally there are Replica Pairs available.
-When using Replica Pairs only one of those two nodes is the Master.
-Only read and write is possible on the master of the Replica Pair.
+When using Replica Pairs only one of two nodes is the master at any time.
+Read and write is only possible on the master of the Replica Pair.

 In case one node of the Replica Pair fails the other one is made the new master.
-Deciding who is the master can be done by an external Arbiter (Quorum Device).
+Deciding who is the master can be done by an external arbiter (Quorum Device).

-The MongoDB Team is currently working on Replica Sets, which are meant to allow even more then 2 machines to be part of this replication architecture.
+The MongoDB Team is currently working on Replica Sets, which are meant to allow more then 2 machines to be part of the replication configuration.

 ## Crash